Crowy92/BackEnd-Project-TC/README.md

 #### Responds with

-- an article object, which should have the following properties:
+- an article object, which has the following properties:

   - `author` which is the `username` from the users table
   - `title`